cryptolok/EPMG/README.md

 It can also be executed in a different environment (like friend's PC or virtual machine), which should be trusted however.

+Application name and login may be stored in an unecrypted form and even exposed, but such situation should be avoided.

 In case if you're forced to decrypt your drive for instance, all your stored passwords will be compromised and if you've encrypted them, a key might be demanded.
 A deterministic schema allows deniability in such case by simply denying having a password for a service or by providing a fake-one.

 Despite the [criticism](https://tonyarcieri.com/4-fatal-flaws-in-deterministic-password-managers) of deterministic password managers, secuirty policies were somehow stabilized and you can strip/recode the "improper" characters (at the cost of user experience).
-Anyway, user will end up with some local storage files (certificates, PINs, ...).
+Anyway, user will end up with some local storage files (certificates, PINs, ...) which, nonetheless, can also be encrypted using generated passwords.

 Finally, like all my software, it's free and has no "premium" discrimination.